-Figure \ref{figure_reconstruction} illustrates the reconstruction of some of the training images.
-The FDA has used its three projection directions for reconstruction.
-For reconstruction in PCA, we once used the top three PCA directions and one used the whole $d$ PCA directions.

-As can be seen in this figure, the reconstruction of PCA is much better than FDA.
-This makes sense because PCA is the best linear method for reconstruction having the least squared error (see \cite{ghojogh2019unsupervised}).
-However, the responsibility of FDA is not reconstruction but separation of the classes.
+Figure \ref{figure_reconstruction} illustrates the reconstruction of some training images.
+For reconstruction in this figure, FDA has used three projection directions (because $c-1=3$), PCA once has used the top three PCA directions and has also used the whole $d$ PCA directions.
+This figure demonstrates that the PCA reconstruction outperforms that of the FDA reconstruction.
+This makes sense because PCA is a linear method for reconstruction which has the least squared error \cite{ghojogh2019unsupervised}.
+However, the primary responsibility of FDA is not reconstruction, but separation of the classes.
 Thus, the FDA directions try to separate the classes as much as possible and do not \textit{necessarily} care for a good reconstruction.
-Recall Fig. \ref{figure_PCA_FDA_comparison} which shows different cases for FDA and PCA directions.
-According to this figure, even in some datasets, FDA direction is orthogonal to PCA direction which is the best direction for reconstruction.
-It is noteworthy that reconstruction cannot be done in kernel FDA, so as in kernel PCA (see \cite{ghojogh2019unsupervised}) as was mentioned before.
-Moreover, note that reconstruction can be done in FDA also for the out-of-sample data.
-Here, for the sake of brevity, we do not provide simulation for it.
+According to Fig. \ref{figure_PCA_FDA_comparison} , even in some datasets, the FDA direction may be orthogonal to the PCA optimal direction for reconstruction.
+It is noteworthy that reconstruction cannot be done in kernel FDA.
+However it can be done in FDA for the out-of-sample data (for the sake of brevity, a simulation is not provided).